hubisan/excel-vba-stopwatch.cls/readme.md

 # Stopwatch to measure elapsed time in milliseconds or seconds

-Start a timer and get the elapsed time in milliseconds or seconds.
-Mainly using the class to measure and compare the speed of macros.
+Excel VBA class to Start a timer and get the elapsed time in milliseconds or seconds.

 ## Installation

-- **Download the workbook**: You can download [stopwatch.xlsm](raw/master/stopwatch.xlsm).
+- **Download the workbook**: You can download [stopwatch.xlsm](../../raw/master/stopwatch.xlsm).
 This workbook inlcudes the class and a module with two examples on how to use the class.
-- **Or copy the code**: Copy the class code starting at line 10 `#If VBA7` from [raw](raw/master/stopwatch.cls) and paste into a new class in your workbook.
+- **Or copy the code**: Copy the class code starting at line 10 `#If VBA7` from [raw](../../raw/master/stopwatch.cls) and paste into a new class in your workbook.
 - **Or get the repository**: Clone or [download](../../archive/master.zip) the repository and import the file Stopwatch.cls into your workbook to use the class.

 ### Usage